Local convergence rates of the nonparametric least squares estimator with applications to transfer learning: Discussion

+The result shows that a global minimizer over all ReLU networks in the class $\ReLU(1-\delta)$ is also an empirical risk minimizer over all $\Lip(1-\delta)$-functions.
+In particular, this means that all the results derived in this paper can be immediately applied, leading to local convergence rates and theoretical guarantees in the case of transfer learning.

-Another possible future direction is to use the refined analysis and the local convergence of the LSE to prove distributional properties similar to the ones that have been established for the least squares procedure under shape constraints, see also the discussion in Section \ref{sec.review_LSE}.
+Another possible future direction is to use the refined analysis and the local convergence of the LSE to prove distributional properties similar to those established for the least squares procedure under shape constraints.
+See also the discussion in Section \ref{sec.review_LSE}.